nili209/ProblemSolver/README.md

 Where _port_ is the port number on which the program should open the server.
 When "server is now listening" is printed, the user has to log in as a client and send problems as explained above.
 You can run an example of a python script named auto_client.py, which sends a problem from a txt file called matrix_test.txt.
 (Also provided as an example).
-To run auto_client.py, you must put the auto_client.py and matrix_test.txt files in a folder in the code files folder and open the terminal from that folder and type the following line:
+To run auto_client.py, you must put the auto_client.py and matrix_test.txt files in a folder inside the code files folder and open the terminal from that folder and type the following line:
 _python3 auto_client.py -vv_

 #### Versioning